-<input checked="" type="checkbox"/> Yes, individuals have an opportunity to decline to provide PII/BII.
+X Yes, individuals have an opportunity to decline to provide PII/BII.
 Specify how: Beacon owners can decline to provide the information, but then they would not be in compliance with 47 CFR Parts 80, 87, and 95.
+Individuals can opt not to enter the facilities with video surveillance.
 No, individuals do not have an opportunity to decline to provide PII/BII.
 Specify why not: